petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

-we'll push our DVC artifacts (just the PDF at this point) up to the cloud as well, which will make our PDF visible in the publications section of the Calkit project homepage.
+we'll push our DVC artifacts (just the PDF at this point) up to the cloud as well, which will make our PDF visible in the publications section of the project homepage.
-Note that `calkit push` will also send the Git changes to GitHub, which completely backs up the project.
+Note that `calkit push` will also send the Git changes to GitHub, completely backing up the project.

 ![Calkit push.](/images/latex-collab/push.png)